Mitchell van der Gaag: Coaching career

 Van der Gaag retired from football in 2007, having spent one season with Al Nassr in Saudi Arabia.
 In July of the following year, he returned to Marítimo as a coach and took the reins of its B team.

 In October 2009, after Carlos Carvalhal's dismissal following a string of bad results, van der Gaag was promoted to the main squad.
 After helping them finish fifth – a place conquered in the last round with a 2–1 away win against Vitória de Guimarães, who were leapfrogged in the process – and qualify for the Europa League, his contract was renewed for a further year.

 On 14 September 2010, after collecting only one point in the league's first four matches and being ousted by BATE in the Europa League, van der Gaag was sacked by Marítimo.
 He returned to management after nearly two years, still in Portugal, signing with Segunda Liga side Belenenses.
 In his first season, he won the league, thus returning the club to the top flight after three years.

 Van der Gaag took a temporary leave of absence in late September 2013 due to heart problems, after feeling unwell during a league game against former side Marítimo (1–0 home win).
 In February 2015, he was appointed at Ermis Aradippou of the Cypriot First Division, being released after just one month after refusing to renew his contract for the following campaign.

 After spending the 2015–16 season back in his country with FC Eindhoven, in the Eerste Divisie, van der Gaag moved to the top flight and successively coached Excelsior and NAC Breda.
 On 24 May 2019, he returned to the former tier after signing a two-year deal at Ajax's reserves.

 Van der Gaag was appointed assistant manager of the first team of on 1 June 2021, replacing the departing Christian Poulsen.
 His position at the reserves was filled by John Heitinga, who had previously worked in the youth academy.

 On 23 May 2022, Van der Gaag was confirmed as assistant head coach of Manchester United, along with Steve McClaren, to work with first team head coach Erik ten Hag, who he previously worked with at Ajax.

 On 26 November 2023, in a Premier league match against Everton at Goodison Park, with Erik Ten Hag suspended, Van der Gaag was the coach on the sidelines as Manchester United won 3-0.

 Following a coaching staff overhaul, Van der Gaag departed his role with Manchester United on 9 July 2024 to pursue a head coach position at a different club.

 On 31 May 2025, he was announced as the new head coach of FC Zürich, signing a two-year contract.
 He was dismissed on 23 October 2025, after five months in charge.
+In June 2026, van der Gaag returned to his former club Marítimo for a second spell as head coach, signing a two-year contract until June 2028.